 Afternoon tea at the Grand Saloon, with a cake stand adorned with delicate cakes, pastries and large fruit scones

 A surprisingly quirky standout was the final dish, an absinthe mint chocolate chip ice cream which was inspired by the Regency era’s trend of exotic ices.
-Adding a touch of theatre, this was served on an opulent wooden ice cream trolly.
+Adding a touch of theatre, this was served on an opulent wooden ice cream trolley.
 The subtle aniseed flavour of the absinthe complemented the creamy mint ice cream.
 This is an afternoon tea full of sophistication and luxury.

 Available from: Theatre Royal Drury Lane